French Quarter: Bourbon Street

+Museums

+The French Quarter boasts several museums, including the New Orleans Historic Voodoo Museum, New Orleans Pharmacy Museum, New Orleans Jazz Museum, The Historic New Orleans Collection and the Museum of Death.

 Restaurants

 The neighborhood contains many restaurants, ranging from formal to casual, patronized by both visitors and locals.
 Some are well-known landmarks, such as Antoine's and Tujague's, which have been in business since the 19th century.
 Arnaud's, Galatoire's, Broussard's, and Brennan's are also venerable.

 Less historic—but also well-known—French Quarter restaurants include those run by chefs Paul Prudhomme ("K-Paul's"), Emeril Lagasse ("NOLA"), and John Besh.
 Port of Call on Esplanade Avenue has been in business for more than 30 years, and is recognized for its popular "Monsoon" drink (their answer to the "Hurricane" at Pat O'Brien's Bar) as well as for its food.

 The Gumbo Shop is another traditional eatery in the Quarter and where casual dress is acceptable.
 For a take-out lunch, Central Grocery on Decatur Street is the home of the original muffaletta Italian sandwich, with New Orleans being a major center for Italian cuisine in the American South.